Distributors, Common Carrier, and Terminal Operators are required to be licensed. See below for more information.

 Penalties for Operating Without a License

-Any entity operating without a license is subject to civil penalties in the amount of a $5,000 fine for the first offense, $10,000 for the second offense, and $15,000 for the third or subsequent violation.
+Any entity operating without a license is subject to civil penalties of $5,000 for the first violation, $10,000 for the second violation, and $15,000 for the third or subsequent violation.

 Change in Business Operations

-Currently licensed distributors who want to perform any activity other than what they are currently licensed for must submit an amended application to obtain a license for the other activities.
-For example, if one is currently licensed as a distributor and intends to import fuel into Colorado, an application requesting an importer license is required before the distributor is licensed to import fuel into Colorado.
+Licensed distributors who want to perform any activity other than what they are currently licensed must submit an amended application to obtain a license for the other activities.
+For example, if one is licensed as a distributor and intends to import fuel into Colorado, an application requesting an importer license is required before the distributor is licensed to import fuel into Colorado.

 How to Update Your Fuel Tax Registration

-From your Fuel Distributor account in Revenue Online, go to the “Additional Actions” panel.
-Then select “Amend Fuel License Registration” and then "Amend Fuel Excise License Registration."
+From your Fuel Distributor account in Revenue Online, go to the “Additional Actions” panel and select “Amend Fuel License Registration”.

 The Colorado Fuel Distributor License is perpetual until notification from the taxpayer is received by the Department of Revenue.
-Any person who ceases to be a distributor, supplier, importer, exporter, blender, or carrier must notify the Department of Revenue in writing of the discontinuance, sale, or transfer at the time it takes place.
+Any person who ceases to be a distributor, supplier, importer, exporter, blender, or carrier must notify the Department of Revenue in writing of the discontinuance, sale, or transfer when it occurs.
 All licenses need to be surrendered to the Department at that time.

-After the license has been canceled by the Department, the taxpayer must make sure that all monthly fuel tax filings, up to the period in which the account was closed, are completed with correct payments of all fuel tax liabilities.
+After the Department has canceled the license, the taxpayer must make sure that all monthly fuel tax filings, up to the period in which the account was closed, are completed with correct payments of all fuel tax liabilities.

 How to Close Your Account

-In order for the Department to close a fuel distributor license, the following steps must be taken.
-From your Fuel Distributor account in Revenue Online, go to the “Additional Actions” panel and select “cease account” and follow the steps.
+The following steps must be taken for the Department to close a fuel distributor license.
+From your Fuel Distributor account in Revenue Online, go to the “Additional Actions” panel, select “cease account,” and follow the steps.

 Changes in Ownership